likki0207/Self-driving-car/README.md

 * conda install -c peterjc123 pytorch-cpu
 * conda install -c conda-forge kivy

-## In this project there are two python files and one kivy file
+## In this project there are two python files and one kivy file(Kivy is a free and open source Python library for developing mobile apps and other multitouch application software with a natural user interface (NUI)
 (a) ai.py-> Here we will build the AI, this will be the deep Q-learning model.
 This will contain the brain of the car

 (b) map.py-> In this we will build the environmenet containing the map, the car and all the other features required